jamesdonoh/data-mining/report.md

 ## Coding of nominal data

 Many attributes in the data set are of nominal data type (that is, representing names of things) but contain integer values.
-For example, an object in the *Accidents* file may have a value of *20* for the attribute `Police_Force`, but this number is not intended to be used quantitively, instead it represents a nominal value [@han, p.
+For example, an object in the *Accidents* file may have a value of *20* for the attribute `Police_Force`, but this number is not intended to be used quantitatively, instead it represents a nominal value [@han, p.
 41].
 In this case, *20* represents the West Midlands police force.

 An accompanying Excel spreadsheet `Road-Accident-Safety-Data-Guide.xls` (linked under *Additional resources*) provides lookup tables of all possible values for such 'coded' nominal types.
 This means such attributes have an _enumerated value domain_ [@oecd].
 The spreadsheet also explains that the special value `-1` represents "NULL or out of range values".